kubedl-io/website/content/docs/tutorial/tutorial.md

 ## Run the job again

-This time we made some changes to the code, and we change the job name to `tf-distributed-2` and change the `localstorage.path` to `/models/mymodelv2`, so that the new model version will be stored at hostpath `/models/mymodelv2`, and run it again.
+This time suppose we made some changes to the training code.
+We then change the job name to `tf-distributed-2` and change the `modelVersion.localStorage.path` field to `/models/mymodelv2`, so that the new model version will be stored at hostpath `/models/mymodelv2` and not colliding with `/models/mymodelv1`

+Run it again with `kubectl apply -f kubectl apply -f example/tf/tf_job_mnist_modelversion.yaml`.

 Once the job finishes, we get below output: